jradavenport/jradavenport.github.io/about.md

 My astronomy research interests include stellar activity, binaries, stellar populations, star clusters, time-domain astronomy, and large-scale surveys such as the SDSS, LSST, 2MASS, ZTF, and Pan-STARRS.
 I am particularly excited about using the time-domain astronomy to learn about stellar ages and the history of our Galaxy.

-Since 2012 I have run the data visualization and science blog [If We Assume](http://www.ifweassume.com)
+Since 2012 I have run the data visualization and science blog, [If We Assume](http://www.ifweassume.com)